l4nos/tenant-buckets-vapor/README.md

 Automatically Provision AWS S3 Buckets for each tenant.
 It's an Extention for [stancl/tenancy](https://github.com/stancl/tenancy).
 For more details refer to [TenancyForLaravel](https://tenancyforlaravel.com/).

+## Credits

+This is a modified version of the package, changed to run on Laravel Vapor.
+A simple fix applied for correctly inject the AWS credentials.

 ## Concept

 The concept is simple.
 It is to automatically provison a new AWS S3 bucket for tenant on registration and update the same on the central database's tenant table & data coloumn under `tenant_bucket`.